AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/fusion-release-activity/fusion-sept-13-21.md

 Previously, all executions had a Details button, and occasionally users would click into the details only to find that there were no details available.

-For more information, see [View a scenario's execution history](../../../workfront-fusion/scenarios/view-scenario-execution-history.md).
+For more information, see [View a scenario's execution history in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/view-scenario-execution-history.md).

 ## SDL Managed Translation connector timeout increased to 120 seconds